See below for more information on each of these events.

 Frostbite 50, March 16

-The Frostbite 50 is a 50 km continuous snowshoe or classic ski event on ungroomed trails near Yellowknife, NWT.
+The Frostbite 50 is a 50 km continuous snowshoe or classic ski event on ungroomed trails outside of our usual ski trails.
 Participate solo or as a team of up to five participants.
 There are four road-accessible checkpoints, and participants are welcome to have support along the way.

 Learn more on the Frostbite 50 website.